mrthat/cvpr15choy/rebuttal/rebuttal.md

 Related work from Zia el al. [R3]: We thank the reviewer for pointing this out.
 We agree that Zia et al. tackles the similar problem.
 However, due to the complexity, their model requires accurate bounding box as well as viewpoint estimation as an initialization.
-On the other hand, our method can work as a standalone detector and performs on par with many state-of-the-art detectors on the 3D Object dataset (though the dataset is saturated as correctly pointed out by [R1]).
+On the contrary, our method works also as a standalone detector and performs on par with many state-of-the-art detectors on the 3D Object dataset (though the dataset is saturated as correctly pointed out by [R1]).
 We will add comparison with Zia et al on the final version.